jamie/blog.tracefunc.com/source/notes/RootOrganizer.md

 ### Tray Sizing

 * Baseline 95mm long, 25mm deep, varying width as follows:
   * Cats - 60mm *
   * Birds - 40mm
   * Mice - 35mm
   * Vagabond - 40mm, better if bigger + has more dividers, also needs 8.5mm of cards
   * Lizard - 55mm
   * Otter - 35mm
   * Crow - 35mm
   * Mole - 55mm (or 70mm incl. cards, 27mm height) (5.5mm of cards)
   * Resin Clearing Markers - 90mm max
   * Exile Deck + Eyrie + Faction Overviews - 70mm
   * Dice
   * Shop Items
   * Tower/Raft
   * Tunnels - 102mm, awkward.
   * Alt.
 Exile Deck - 70mm
 * Layout (275mm width x 2 rows of 95mm):
   * 275mm: Exile Deck, Cats, Birds, Mice, Otter, Crow
   * 270mm: Vagabond+Cards, Lizard, Mole, Clearing
     * Maybe could bump clearing another 5mm and squeeze in dice/shop around them?
 Also possible to flex on height?
 Still leaves tower/raft unaccounted for, and tunnels with nowhere to live.
     * Tunnels sideways need 30.2mm (so 31mm total height on trays) which would free up a lot of space restrictions.
 35mm height would I think let us get clearing markers vertically.
 Yellow/red fit a 55mm tray but want a 45/50mm subdivision.
 Orange with a 35/60mm subdivision leaves plenty of room for dice/shop/tower/raft.
 That only bumps up overall width from current resin measure +20mm.
 Tunnels still an awkward item for inside a tray.

+#### Round Two

+Baseline 95mm long, 35mm deep, 2x 275mm rows

+Overall 3x25, 3x35, 3x45 for factions+resin, 105, 70, 20? for remaining components.
+Still need to account for vagabond cards.

+* Row 1, 270mm
+  * Exile Deck + Eyrie + Faction Overviews - 70mm, could print 75mm and include shop items?
+  * Cats - 45mm
+  * Mole - 45mm
+  * Birds - 35mm
+  * Mice - 25mm
+  * Otter - 25mm
+  * Crow - 25mm
+* Row 2, 255mm
+  * Resin Clearing Markers - 45mm (!!!)
+  * Lizard - 35mm
+  * Vagabond - 25mm, but 35mm with a divider is better - 40mm for 9x figs, nesting trays for 12 ruin/16 start/16 influence (or maybe look into actual use, and one tray for 1 Vaga, with a lower tray for a 2 Vaga game?).
+Divider only needs to go part way, and then nesting tray can sit atop it.
+  * Alt.
+Exile Deck - ~~70mm~~ 105mm TODO: Test this
+    * Tunnels on top
+    * Extra Dice in extra 35mm
+  * Spare 20mm?
+TODO: Test this
+    * Dice
+    * Shop Items
+    * Tower/Raft

 ### WIP TODOS